scalding-io/ProgrammingWithScalding/README.md

 A Scalding log processing flow for a News company, aggregating multiple sources will be presented.
 Through an example with multiple pipe-lines some more advanced concepts are presented.

+* **Development Patterns and Best Practices** - Presents interesting design patterns to overcome common issues and add more capabilities into Scalding.
+This chapter presents the External Operations pattern, the Dependency Injection pattern and the Late Bound Dependency pattern

-* **Testing & BDD** -
+* **Testing & TDD** -
-Best practices of first defining behaviour (_Behaviour Driven Development_) then tests (_Test Driven Development_) before proceeding to implementation.
-After implementation, functional tests and other interesting statistical testing methodologies presented.
+Best practices of first defining behaviour (_Behaviour Driven Development_) then tests (_Test Driven Development_) and then completing the implementation.
+How to write unit, integration tests and also apply Black-box testing methodologies in the context of Big Data.

 * **Running in Production** -
 Introduction to Distributed Cache and Hadoop production system deployment and execution.